AmeliaCMU/AmeliaScenes/DATASET.md

 ## Overview

-To run this repository, you first need to download the amelia dataset.
-Follow the instructions [here]().
+To run this repository, you first need to download the amelia dataset from [here](https://airlab-share-01.andrew.cmu.edu:9000/amelia-processed/amelia-10.zip).

 Make sure the dataset is structured as follows: